Policy update

 Debit cards are widely accepted in Slovenia.

-Spain, a popular travel destination, uses the euro (€).
-Whether you're in Madrid or Barcelona, you will use euros for all transactions.
-Before the euro was their official currency, the country of Spain’s currency was the Spanish peseta.
+Spain, a popular travel location, uses the euro (€).
+Whether you're in Madrid or Barcelona, you will use euros for all of your transactions.
+Before the euro became its official currency, Spain’s currency was the Spanish peseta.

 Debit cards are widely accepted in Spain, but it’s a good idea to carry cash if you’re going to be traveling to small towns and villages or shopping at street markets.

-Sweden uses the Swedish krona (SEK).
+Sweden does not use the Euro, it uses the Swedish krona (SEK).
 When traveling to Stockholm, Gothenburg, or anywhere else in Sweden, you’ll be making transactions with the krona.

 You should be fine using your debit or credit card around Sweden, as they are very popular and widely accepted.